-- The clinical method is the most preferable for the formation of an orthodontic conclusion.
+- The clinical method is the most preferable for forming an orthodontic conclusion.
 It provides for the study of anamnesis, a general examination, instrumental analysis of the oral cavity and nasopharynx, as well as a study of the properties of the muscles and ligaments responsible for the work of the jaw region.

-- Functional tests are assigned to determine the displacement vector of the mandibular segment, as well as to identify factors that contributed to the development of the defect.
-They allow us to identify deviations in the work of the TMJ, asymmetry of the skeletal structure, and occlusal discrepancies, to evaluate swallowing, chewing, respiratory and speech functions.
+- Functional tests are assigned to determine the displacement vector of the mandibular segment and identify factors that contributed to the development of the defect.
+They allow us to identify deviations in the work of the TMJ, asymmetry of the skeletal structure, and occlusal discrepancies to evaluate swallowing, chewing, respiratory and speech functions.

 - X-ray photography is a hardware technique during which the orthodontist receives pictures of the lateral and frontal projection, demonstrating the presence of skeletal anomalies.
 If necessary, the appointment of computed tomography and orthopantomogram, reflecting the state of the root structure and bone tissue, is also allowed.

-Taking into account the fact that various forms of defects belong to pathological types of occlusion, the choice of a treatment plan must necessarily take into account the individual characteristics of the anatomical structure of the jaw region.
+Considering that various forms of defects belong to pathological types of occlusion, the choice of a treatment plan must necessarily consider the individual characteristics of the anatomical structure of the jaw region.

 Treatment methods for malocclusion

 Orthodontic correction provides for the possibility of prescribing both a conservative and a radical course, the main goal of which is the restoration of natural occlusion.
-In difficult cases, it is almost impossible to do without surgical intervention, however, such conditions are usually associated with the presence of significant changes laid down during pregnancy.
+In complex cases, it is almost impossible to do without surgical intervention.
+However, such conditions are usually associated with significant changes during pregnancy.
 Sparing techniques are based on the long-term wearing of special devices and overlays.
 They exert constant directional pressure and force the muscles and ligaments of the jaw region to “remember” the desired position.

 Correction with braces